Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

 \begin{quote} \textit{ ``Everyone right now is happy with that system because, if I was a normal player [\ldots] I heard that [the offenders] got banned, I would be like, `Wonderful, they got banned.
 I'm never going to see them again,' but in actuality, when I got banned I'm going to say, `I don't give a fuck, I'm just going to log into my second account.''} \end{quote}

-Despite these shortcomings, we did find evidence of the current punitive approach contributing to maintaining the health of community content and stopping the continuation of harm.
-Moderators we interviewed told us that some offenders will stop offense after receiving a warning, or will not come back to the same community after being banned.
-However, when punishment is used as the only means of addressing harm, it can not always effectively do so.
-We found that punishment often does not help offenders learn the impact of their actions on victims and instead forces them to defend their behaviors.
-Besides, when it is easy for offenders to avoid punishment (e.g. by creating new accounts), there remain few other mechanisms of accountability.
+Despite these shortcomings, we found evidence that the current punitive approach contributed to maintaining the health of community content and stopped the continuation of harm.
+Moderators we interviewed told us that some offenders would stop their misbehavior after receiving a warning or would not return to the same community after being banned.
+However, when punishment is the \textit{only} means of addressing harm, it cannot always be effective.